| Eowyn awoke to feel Legolas' lips

 "And exactly how do you propose to keep it from him?"

-rite.
+to the rite.
 Without her it will be impossible to continue.
-Whoever did
+Whoever

-this might as well have killed Lord Legolas' lady herself."
+did this might as well have killed Lord Legolas' lady herself..."

-But Lord Fingolfin held up his hand.
-"We have no choice,
+Lord Fingolfin held up his hand.
+"We have no choice, my

-my friends.
-We must tell him, for he must reassure his guests
+friends.
+We must tell him, for he must not only reassure his guests,

-and he must discover and punish whoever is responsible for this
+he must also discover and punish whoever is responsible.
+And,

-deed.
-And as for the rite, I believe there is another who has
+as for the rite, I believe there is another who has been trained

-been trained to take the elleth's roleno, Lenwë, I
+to take the elleth's roleno, Lenwë, I will hear no

-will hear no further protests.
-I will go now and tell Lord Legolas
+further protests.
+I will go now and tell Lord Legolas myself."

-rite still be valid?
-The murder was surely a sacrilege"
+is the rite still valid?
+The murder is surely a sacrilege."

 Fingolfin sighed.
 "If the Valar would truly condemn an entire

-colony for the wickedness of one elf, mellon nín, then
+colony for the wickedness of one elf, my friend, then I fear the

 Splash!